Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 Denmans Garden

-Located in Fontwell near Arundel, Denmans Garden is a garden where peace and tranquility reign.
+Located in Fontwell near Arundel, Denmans Garden is a garden where peace and tranquillity reign, and will fire inspiration for gardening enthusiasts.

-In this contemporary country garden you’ll find surprising planting combinations and water features along meandering paths and in gravel gardens.
-You’ll discover quiet places to sit and enjoy the stunning surroundings and year-round interest.
-Originally transformed from a market garden to an ornamental garden by plantswoman Joyce Robinson in 1970, Denmans was taken on in the 1980s by John Brookes MBE, a garden and landscape designer often credited as the “man who made the modern garden” who consistently worked on renovating the garden until he passed away in 2018.
-Denmans is highly significant in the history of garden design.
+Open year round, this contemporary country garden is home to surprising planting combinations, meandering paths, gravel gardens and water features.
+You’ll discover quiet places to sit and enjoy the stunning surroundings that evolve with the seasons.
+Originally transformed from a market garden to an ornamental garden by plantswoman Joyce Robinson in 1970, Denmans was taken on in the 1980s by John Brookes MBE, a garden and landscape designer often credited as the “man who made the modern garden”.

-Advance booking for visiting is advised.
+Advance booking for this highly significant garden is advised.
 Be sure to visit the plant centre to bring some of your garden inspiration home!

 Petworth House‘s stunning grounds are the work of legendary landscape designer Lancelot ‘Capability’ Brown.
 During the 1750s and 60s Brown transformed the formal gardens to create the majestic lakes and wide open, natural looking spaces you see in the park today.